 We will work together to create both local and regional clusters of businesses in these sectors to boost productivity and generate agglomeration effects.
-Those that also present a regional opportunity, and will therefore benefit from additional targeted support from Surrey County Council, include niche sub-sectors such as Video Gaming, Immersive Technology, Professional Services, Health, Film and Television Production.

-To do this, we will work together to create a new 'place brand' for Waverley based on our unique selling points.
+Those that also present a regional opportunity, and will therefore benefit from additional targeted support from Surrey To do this, we will work together to create a new 'place brand' for Waverley based on our unique selling points.
 We will use this to actively market our borough to entrepreneurs, small businesses and investors in our priority sectors.
 Using existing platforms as a basis (e.g. Invest in Surrey) we will undertake proactive inward investment promotion to communicate our 'place brand' and direct interested parties to local opportunities.

-We will also work tirelessly to make sure that businesses and entrepreneurs that locate and/ or start up in our borough are (a) aware of the different types of support provided by our partners, and (b) can access responsive and targeted support programmes commissioned by us.
+We will also work tirelessly to make sure that businesses and entrepreneurs that locate and/ or startup in our borough are (a) aware of the different types of support provided by our partners, and (b) can access responsive and targeted support programmes commissioned by us.
 This will involve even closer engagement with the business community to raise awareness and build new connections between officers and businesses.